 That said, if you know which kind of avocado tree you have, then there are reference charts you can use to give you a general sense of a variety’s harvest season.

-Just keep in mind that any chart is going to be general.
+Just keep in mind that any chart should only be used as a rough guide.
 When fruit from your tree will taste best to you might be on the front end or back end of the months listed.

 Also keep in mind that it’s slightly warmer the farther south you go in California, so if you live in San Diego your avocados will mature a little earlier in the year than if you live in Santa Barbara.
 I have picked good-tasting fruit from a Hass tree in Carpinteria in November — not the first November, but the second November.
 In other words, the tree had bloomed in perhaps February and the little fruitlet began to grow, and then it hung on the tree for almost two years after that.
 When I picked it, the fruit was totally black.
 But it was still totally delicious.

 You might also be interested in knowing that the California Department of Food and Agriculture’s Avocado Inspection Program controls when commercial farmers can pick and sell their fruit.
 They issue maturity release dates each year.
-You can view the 2019-2020 dates here.
+You can view them here.
 The varieties they list are (in order of harvest): Bacon, Fuerte, Zutano, Hass, Pinkerton, GEM, Gwen, Lamb, and Reed.
-(Reed’s dates are announced later than the others.)

 These dates can be used by us backyard growers as guides for when to harvest.
 For example, the CDFA allows the picking of the biggest Fuerte fruit starting on October 27, and then big Hass fruit one month later on November 28, while big Lamb fruit can’t be picked until May 8.
 (Small fruit is always released for picking at later dates compared to big fruit.)
 This gives us an idea of the order of maturity and harvests of different varieties, as well as the amount of time between the seasons of each variety; for example, the Lamb season starts more than six months after the Fuerte season.